MatrixAI/Polykey-Docs/Vaults.md

 * `vaultName`: Name of vault to pull
 * `nodeId`: ID of node to pull from

 Pull a vault from another node.
 Returns `true` if successful.
-If the vault exists then the vault is pulled, changin the contents of the vault in the EFS.
+If the vault exists then the vault is pulled, changing the contents of the vault in the EFS by calling the corresponding `pullVault` function for the vault.
 If it doesn't exist then the vault is cloned and the contents of the vault are written using the EFS.
 Throws an `ErrorVaultUndefined` if the vault does not exist on the nodeIds store and an `ErrorNodeUndefined` if the node is not discoverable (in the node domain).

 ---